brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-30-tips-finding-the-best-cheapest-laptop.md

----
-layout: post
-title: Tips - Finding the Best & Cheapest Laptop
+# Tips - Finding the Best & Cheapest Laptop
----

 Be it watching a movie, listening to music, watching television, editing pictures, make records and file them, etc., all this and more is now possible by owning a good laptop - Want to watch a movie?
 Pop in a DVD.
 Want to listen to music?
 Try a CD, or play your MP3 collection or stream music from the Internet.
 Want to watch television?
 Stream shows from the Web, or get a digital tuner and get local broadcasts for free.
 Got a digital camera?
 Use a laptop to preview your pictures and edit them.
 You can even make phone calls, with an app called Skype.
 And to top this off all this is available at a price that is easily affordable even for a middle-class audience - less than $400.
 A dilemma however is that there is a whole lot of choices to opt from (numerous brands to pick from).